ttamizharasi/BrainTumor-Detection--ProjectWorkPhase-I/README.md

-## Title of the Project
-Small description about the project like one below
-The integration of a chatbot within a hostel booking system, aimed at streamlining the reservation process for students and improving the overall user experience.
+## Brain Tumor Detection from MRI Images using GAN-based Anomaly Detection
+The project focuses on developing an automated system for detecting brain tumors from MRI images using Generative Adversarial Networks (GANs).
+The system aims to assist radiologists by accurately identifying abnormal regions in brain scans, reducing manual effort and improving early diagnosis.

 ## About
 <!--Detailed Description about the project-->
-Tailored Chatbot for Hostel Booking System is a project designed to integrate a chatbot that leverages advanced natural language processing techniques to understand and respond to user queries to the hostel booking system.
-Traditional hostel booking processes are often time-consuming and involve manual searches and extensive communication with hostel staff.
-This project seeks to overcome these challenges by creating an easy-to-use chatbot interface that assists students in addressing inquiries.
+Brain Tumor Detection from MRI Images using GAN-based Anomaly Detection is a deep learning–based project designed to automatically identify tumor regions in brain MRI scans.
+Manual examination of MRI images is time-consuming, subjective, and prone to human error.
+This project overcomes these limitations by employing an unsupervised GAN model trained on healthy MRI images to learn normal brain structures.

+During testing, MRI images containing tumors are treated as anomalies, as the GAN fails to reconstruct abnormal regions accurately.
+The difference between original and reconstructed images highlights potential tumor areas.
+This approach reduces dependency on large labeled datasets and provides a scalable, efficient, and accurate solution for medical image analysis.

 ## Features
 <!--List the features of the project as shown below-->
-- Implements advance neural network method.
-- A framework based application for deployment purpose.
+- GAN-based unsupervised anomaly detection model
+- No requirement for labeled tumor datasets
+- Automatic detection and localization of tumor regions
-- High scalability.
+- High detection accuracy with reduced false positives
+- Scalable and efficient deep learning architecture
+- Visualization of original, reconstructed, and anomaly maps
-- Less time complexity.
+- Reduced time complexity compared to manual diagnosis
-- A specific scope of Chatbot response model, using json data format.

 ## Requirements
 <!--List the requirements of the project as shown below-->
+Software Requirements
-* Operating System: Requires a 64-bit OS (Windows 10 or Ubuntu) for compatibility with deep learning frameworks.
+* Operating System: 64-bit Windows 10 / Ubuntu
-* Development Environment: Python 3.6 or later is necessary for coding the sign language detection system.
+* Programming Language: Python 3.6 or later
-* Deep Learning Frameworks: TensorFlow for model training, MediaPipe for hand gesture recognition.
+* Deep Learning Framework: TensorFlow (v2.4.1) / Keras
-* Image Processing Libraries: OpenCV is essential for efficient image processing and real-time hand gesture recognition.
+* Image Processing Library: OpenCV
+* Machine Learning Libraries: NumPy, scikit-learn, Matplotlib
+* IDE: VS Code / Jupyter Notebook
-* Version Control: Implementation of Git for collaborative development and effective code management.
+* Version Control: Git
-* IDE: Use of VSCode as the Integrated Development Environment for coding, debugging, and version control integration.
-* Additional Dependencies: Includes scikit-learn, TensorFlow (versions 2.4.1), TensorFlow GPU, OpenCV, and Mediapipe for deep learning tasks.
+* Hardware Requirements
+* Intel i5 or higher processor
+* Minimum 8 GB RAM (16 GB recommended)
+* NVIDIA GPU (optional but recommended for faster training)

+Hardware Requirements
+* Intel i5 or higher processor
+* Minimum 8 GB RAM (16 GB recommended)
+* NVIDIA GPU (optional but recommended for faster training)
 ## System Architecture
 <!--Embed the system architecture diagram as shown below-->